 Depression is a serious mental illness that can interfere with a person’s life.
-It can cause long-lasting and severe feelings of sadness, hopelessness, and a loss of interest in activities.
+It can cause long-lasting and severe feelings of sadness and hopelessness, as well as a loss of interest in activities.

 Symptoms and causes of depression can vary widely from person to person.
-Gender may also play an important role in why a person is affected by depression, and what it feels like to them.
+Gender may also play an important role in why depression affects a person and what it feels like to them.

-One of the common misunderstandings about depression is that it’s similar to feeling sad or down.
+One of the common misunderstandings about depression is that it is similar to feeling sad or down.

 Although many people with depression feel sadness, it feels much more severe than emotions that come and go in response to life events.